jeffzyliu/maze-final-project/DESIGN.md

 **maze_update**
 ```
-Extract message from AM_AVATAR_TURN
-Utilize avatar_moved to see if all of the avatars have moved
+Get the move that just happened or failed and the avatar ID from params
 Update the global mazenodes depending on which moves succeeded and which failed (failed = closed wall, success = open)
+Fill in the past square as unreachable if the avatar just exited a dead end (and no other avatars are behind)
 Update the avatar locations inside the maze data structure
 ```